progdj/learnprogramming/README.md

 ```

 - Execute that file by running `/var/lib/boot2docker/bootsync.sh`, there should be no errors!
-- Now run `composer install` inside your `amak-docker` directory.

 ### Setup Container

-- First run `composer install`, followed by `./amaker compose-config`.
+- First run `composer install` inside your `amak-docker` directory, followed by `./amaker compose-config`.
 - You should setup all your packages by running `composer update`.
 - Verify that each package has a valid `config.properties` inside it's root directory, if note create one by template `config.properties-dist`.
+- Run `docker-compose up`.
-- On first start with `docker-compose up` you need to import data into `amak-db`, now restart with `docker-compose stop` and `docker-compose up`.
+- On first start you need to import data into `amak-db`.
+  - Connect to the mysql server via the docker machine and ask a coworker to import a given database.
+  - Ask a coworker to get the *data* folder and merge it with the given one in *amak-frontend/data*.
+  - Restart with `docker-compose stop` and `docker-compose up` (You might want to open a second terminal).
 - Focus on docker-compose output which starts with `amak-httpd`.

 ### Specials